-In P-2, teachers consider the context of the task and the year level of the children to make decisions about the length of time and conditions under which assessment tasks are conducted.
+P-2 teachers consider the context of the task and the year level of the students to make decisions about the length of time and conditions under which assessment tasks are conducted.
 There are no prescribed times or lengths for tasks in P-2.